-This can be for many reasons; it may be an unfamiliar experience, especially if you have a rescue dog who may never have experienced travel in a car.
+Your dog’s anxiety can be caused by several reasons; it may be an unfamiliar experience, especially if you have a rescue dog who may never have experienced travel in a car.

-What Causes Dog Anxiety in the Car?
+What Causes Dog Car Anxiety?

-1 Previous negative experience
+1) Previous Bad experience

-Adult dogs who aren’t used to car rides may find it all a bit too much sensory overload; after all, there is the noise of the engine, lorries whizzing by, that strange car smell, the vibration and the blur of passers-by
+Adult dogs who aren’t used to car travel may find it all a bit too much sensory overload, which can result in travel anxiety; after all, there is the noise of the engine, lorries whizzing by, that strange car smell, the vibration and the blur of passers-by

 3) Motion Sickness

-Car sickness is more often found in puppies but can affect older dogs and lead to them having a fear of car rides.
+Car sickness is more often found in puppies but can affect adult dogs and lead to them having a fear of car journeys.
 Don’t give food before travelling with your four-legged friend